 Once you’ve selected your projects, you can order literature!
 The literature is research-based curriculum based on the project, to help your child excel in mastering his interest.
 The 4HOnline system will allow you to pick out literature during enrollment-however, this system is not compatible with La Crosse County, and your literature will never arrive.
 If you wish to order literature, you must fill out the online form at https://goo.gl.mzKtwL.
 The first 5 pieces are free!

 Clubs are a way for members to get to know other members with similar interests or who live geographically close.
 Some clubs are based on specific projects.
 You can change clubs at any time in the year to find one that suits your children’s needs and interests.
-Please contact us in the office for a list of club contact information or to change your club.
+Please visit our club page for club location and contact information and reach out to us to change your club.
 Clubs vary by where, when, and how often they meet.
 Every club in 4-H practices inclusivity and no youth will be turned away if they want to join a specific club-it’s all about finding the right atmosphere and fit for your family!